radjay/harvia-homekit/README.md

   "device_name": "My Sauna"
 }
 ```

+**Security Warning**: Never commit your config.json file with real credentials to version control.
+The example config file is provided as a template only.

 **Note**: The `device_id` field is used when the service cannot automatically discover your sauna through the API.
 See the [Finding Your Device ID](#finding-your-device-id) section below.